In-patient luxury rehab center in Thailand

 These medications help treat SAD because they act on brain chemistry by slowing down the reabsorption of the neurotransmitter serotonin.
 Serotonin is a chemical that regulates anxiety and mood.
 People with social anxiety disorder tend to produce excessive amounts of serotonin, which worsens their symptoms.
 By slowing down the reuptake of these neurotransmitters, SSRIs may help reduce the intensity of symptoms of social anxiety disorder.

-Selective serotonin reuptake inhibitors are a treatment for SAD because symptoms can be persistent.
+Selective serotonin reuptake inhibitors (SSRIs) are a treatment for SAD because symptoms can be persistent.
 They are used in combination with psychotherapy.
 Patients may receive a prescription for paroxetine (Paxil) or sertraline (Zoloft).

 A review by N. Mitsui et al. in the December 2022 issue of Neuropsychopharmacology Reports confirmed that SSRIs are a valid option for patients with social anxiety disorder.
 According to the meta-analysis that G.J. van der Linden et al. published in the August 2000 issue of the International Journal of Psychopharmacology, SSRI treatment for social anxiety disorder is effective in lowering total levels of social anxiety and improving overall clinical conditions among patients.